Last updated 28 January 2021

 Despite my initial thoughts to keep quiet about this magical place, word of Navini has spread.
 During my last visit, guests included honeymooners from the UK and America and a family (with young toddlers), travelling all the way from Norway.
 Aussie and Kiwi guests, many repeat offenders (like myself) relish returning to be embraced by Navini’s unique hospitality.
 It’s smaller size is what separates Navini from other islands.
 It allows for personal treatment, where you feel more than a guest – you are part of the Navini family.

-Sharing my secret, gives you the chance to experience a relaxing, personalised, unforgettable holiday.
-You will want to return – guaranteed.
+Sharing my secret gives you the chance to experience a relaxing, personalised, unforgettable holiday.

 *Navini Island Resort includes all motorised boat activities in the Bure price.

-Note: All transfers, flights and accommodation were paid by the writer.
+Note: All transfers, flights, and accommodation were paid for by the writer.